 Disordered Thoughts and Beliefs

 One of the many signs of eating disorders is when a person uses eating or not eating to meet psychological needs rather than physical needs.
 As a result, some individuals suffering from eating disorders may feel a loss of control in other parts of their life, and therefore, they control what they eat obsessively as a way to gain control over their life.
-Individuals suffering from eating disorders may also suffer from other mental disorders including depression, anxiety, or drug addictions.
+Individuals suffering from eating disorders may also suffer from other mental disorders including depression and anxiety.

 Emotional instability can be another one of the common signs of an eating disorder.
 Due to chemical imbalances that result from eating disorders, individuals may be overly irritable or may show a flat mood or lack of emotion.
 Fatigue, depressed moods, and social withdrawal can be additional mental or emotional signs of eating disorders.